liux4189/liux4189.github.io/_pages/about.md

 Recent News
 ======
+Spe 2025.
+One paper was accepted at NeurIPS 2025.<br>
+May 2025.
+Serve as the registration chair of [ICNP 2025](https://ieeeicnp2025.pages.dev/). <br>
 Jan 2025.
 Serve as the TPC of ICDCS 2025.<br>
 Dec 2025.
 Serve as the TPC of [MOST 2025](https://ieeemobility.org/MOST2025/).<br>
 Oct 2024.
 Our work on cross Radar-Camera person Re-identification was accepted in Sensys 2024. [[paper](https://liux4189.github.io/files/Mission_Sensys24.pdf)]<br>